Additional information regarding the laws that apply to discrimination may be found on the Office of Justice Programs' Office of Civil Rights website.

 - Designate an individual responsible for the collection, coordination and forwarding of civil rights complaints to the NH DOJ and the US DOJ Office for Civil Rights.

-- Report to the NH DOJ and the US DOJ OCR on any instances where a Federal or State Court or State Administrative Agency has issued a finding of discrimination against the subgrantee after a due process hearing on the grounds of race, color, national origin, age, sex, religion or disability.
+- Report to the NH DOJ and the US DOJ OCR on any instances where a Federal or State Court or State Administrative Agency has issued a finding of discrimination against the subgrantee after a due process hearing on the grounds of race, color, national origin, religion, sex, disability, age, sexual orientation or gender identity.

 - If services are provided by this program are they: